 EKBC, in 1974, introduced a regular coach service between London and Paris and London and Brussels via Hoverlloyd Hovercraft Company at Pegwell Bay near Ramsgate.
 Following rebranding, that year, the Dover – London coach service was given the registration number 007 after James Bond.
 In the accompanying National Express publicity it was said that Ian Fleming, the author of the James Bond books, had moved into a beach cottage in St Margaret’s Bay following the War, which was correct.
 However, National Express publicity went on to say that Fleming had taken the number, 007, from the Dover to London coach number of that the time – which was a figment of NBC’s publicity department’s imagination!
 Nonetheless, the coach service from the Eastern Docks to London proved so popular that by the end of the decade there were 14 departures a day and National Express opened a waiting room and enquiry office within the Docks reception terminal.

 Throughout the 1970s the momentum of the public abandoning bus travel in favour of private motor vehicles gained pace.
 In order to achieve its financial target, EKBC continued to replace crewed with one-man operated buses and then started cutting routes, particularly those in rural areas.
 One of NBC main roles was to negotiate subsidies from local authorities, such as KCC however, they seemed somewhat lax in this area.
-To make this an obligation it was incorporated into the Local Authority Act of 1972, which also obliged local authorities such as KCC to develop and co-ordinate efficient transport systems for rural areas.
+To make this an obligation it was incorporated into the Local Government Act of 1972, which also obliged local authorities such as KCC to develop and co-ordinate efficient transport systems for rural areas.
 Further, as a result of the 1972 Act, on 1 April 1974, Dover District Council was formed and shortly after proposed a scheme of concession bus fares for a limited number of people living in the District.
 That year, EKBC advertised for new staff, promising recruits free bus travel.

 One new recruit was retired Major General Derek Carroll (1919-1996) O.B.E.
 Chief Engineer, British Army of the Rhine 1970-1973.
 The Major General lived in Shepherdswell and on taking up the post of bus driver with EKBC, he told reporters that he believed in starting at the bottom.
 A year later the Major General and EKBC parted amicably with the retired Major General proudly announcing that he had gained the Heavy Goods Vehicle and Public Service Vehicle licences.
 After working as an Immigration Officer at Ramsgate Hoverport in 1976 the Major General set up his own coach business and also worked part-time as Kent Ambulance driver for the next ten years!